jakubsikorski02/TicketIT/README.md

+###How to

+You can check out the website by visiting https://sikorskijakub.pl/TicketIT or u can run it on your own using e.g. XAMPP.

 ### Log in

 If u want to log in u can use one of this accounts:
 login: test | password: test
 or
 login: example | password: example123
+or you can create your own account.

 ### About project